DOCUMENT TSC-2026/B91 · BLOG POST 91 · CONSUMER COMMERCE · REV. 01

 eases.

 While you work the reserve down, manage the cash-flow reality of it.
 A reserve does not change how profitable you are, it changes when the cash arrives, and a business can be profitable and still get squeezed by timing.
 Build the held balance into your cash forecast so a payout that is lighter than expected is planned for, not a shock.
+The free DTC cash conversion cycle calculator is a quick way to see how much room you actually have while the reserve sits.
 If the squeeze is genuinely tight, that is the moment to look honestly at your contribution margin and make sure the underlying unit economics can carry the lag.

-If you want the recent platform context, Shopify changed how reserves and payouts are surfaced in the dashboard, which I cover in the May 2026 relabel of reserves and payouts.
-And if the cash timing is putting real pressure on the business, read the Shopify Capital guide before you reach for outside money.
+For the recent platform context, Shopify updated how reserves and payouts are labeled in the dashboard in 2026.
+The reserves and payouts relabel post covers that UI change specifically.
+And if the cash timing is putting real pressure on operations, read the Shopify Capital guide before reaching for outside financing.

 Sort out your reserve